SMAC-Group/course_intro_statistics/chapters/chapter2.md

 <codeblock id="chap2_covid2">

-Which function in the `idar` R package that allows to construct boxplots of two groups?
+Which function in the `idar` R package allows to construct boxplots of two groups?

 </codeblock>